-Job gains have been strong in recent months, and the unemployment rate has declined substantially.
+Although overall economic activity edged down in the first quarter, household spending and business fixed investment remained strong.
+Job gains have been robust in recent months, and the unemployment rate has declined substantially.
 Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher energy prices, and broader price pressures.

 The invasion of Ukraine by Russia is causing tremendous human and economic hardship.
-The implications for the U.S. economy are highly uncertain, but in the near term the invasion and related events are likely to create additional upward pressure on inflation and weigh on economic activity.
+The implications for the U.S. economy are highly uncertain.
+The invasion and related events are creating additional upward pressure on inflation and are likely to weigh on economic activity.
+In addition, COVID-related lockdowns in China are likely to exacerbate supply chain disruptions.
+The Committee is highly attentive to inflation risks.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
 With appropriate firming in the stance of monetary policy, the Committee expects inflation to return to its 2 percent objective and the labor market to remain strong.
-In support of these goals, the Committee decided to raise the target range for the federal funds rate to 1/4 to 1/2 percent and anticipates that ongoing increases in the target range will be appropriate.
-In addition, the

-Committee expects to begin reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities at a coming meeting.
+In support of these goals, the Committee decided to raise the target range for the federal funds rate to 3/4 to 1 percent and anticipates that ongoing increases in the target range will be appropriate.
+In addition, the Committee decided to begin reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities on June 1, as described in the Plans for Reducing the Size of the Federal Reserve's Balance Sheet that were issued in conjunction with this statement.